Colon polyps are growths on the lining of the colon or rectum. The colon and the rectum are parts of the large intestine.

 The 2 most common types are:

-- Adenomatous—Precancerous and can become larger over time.
-They may or may not turn cancerous.
+- Adenomatous—Can become larger over time and may or may not turn into cancer

-- Hyperplastic—Don't get bigger and rarely turn into cancer.
+- Hyperplastic—Do not get bigger and rarely turn into cancer

 |Copyright © Nucleus Medical Media, Inc.|